berkaytac/Forehead_Tracking_DNN-DLIB/README.md

 > The Dlib library has four primary prerequisites: Boost, Boost.Python, CMake and X11/XQuartx.
 [Read this article](https://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/) to know how to easily install them.

-- From the Line 7-9 of example_foreheadtracking.py,
+- From the Line 7-9 of example_foreheadtracking.py, change soure name to;
-  - Either change source to "0" for Real-Time Webcam Forehead Tracking,
+  - "0" for Real-Time Webcam Forehead Tracking,
-  - Enter the path of video file for Forehead Tracking from a video.
+  - Path of video file for Forehead Tracking from a video.

 ```